Adaptive Submodular Influence Maximization with Myopic Feedback: Theoretical Guarantees for the Myopic Adaptive Greedy Strategy

 Considering node $v$ as a seed node given subrealization $\psi$, we get that:

 Indeed, if the edge $(u,v)$ is dead (probability $1-p$), the marginal gain of activating $v$ at $t=1$ is equal to $3$ (nodes $v_1$, $v_2$ and $v_3$ will be activated in the layered graph).
 On the other hand, if the edge $(u,v)$ is live (probability $p$), $v$ will have been actived at time steps $t=2$ and $t=3$ even without the activation of $v$ at $t=1$.
 Therefore, the only marginal gain comes from the activation of $v$ at $t=1$, that is equal to $1$.
-Similarly, we get that

-Choosing $v$ as a seed note after observing $\psi'$, i.e., at $t=2$, leads to a marginal gain equal to $2$, rewarding the activation of $v$ at $t=2$ and $3$.
+Similarly, we get that $ \Delta(v|\psi') = 2.$ Choosing $v$ as a seed note after observing $\psi'$, i.e., at $t=2$, leads to a marginal gain equal to $2$, rewarding the activation of $v$ at $t=2$ and $3$.

 It can be easily verified that $\Delta(v|\psi) \geq \Delta(v|\psi')$ iff $p \leq 0.5$.
 Therefore, the adaptive submodularity property holds only in the case where $p > 0.5$.

 \end{proof}